HaozheWu/project-lab01-new-group-1/docs/deliverable01.md

 a command line tool to create pull requests from your terminal directly into GitHub.

-For deliverable 1, create a Pull Request with the following information
+For deliverable one, create a Pull Request with the following information

 ```